caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `ocsp_interval`
-How often to check if OCSP stapling needs updating.
+How often to check if OCSP staples need updating.
 Default: `1h`.

 ##### `admin`